How do I avoid a driving ban?

 An exceptional hardship submission does not have to be limited to the licence holder.
 A ban can potentially be avoided if it can be demonstrated that other parties, who are reliant upon the Defendant to drive, would be adversely affected and unable to overcome the adverse implications that would arise should the Defendant be banned.
 It therefore makes sense for all aspects of the exceptional hardship case to be considered.
 Even if you feel that you personally can cope, it may be that the implications for others would avoid a ban regardless of whether you can get by personally.

-It is therefore essential that your case is not only properly prepared but does not give the Magistrates an option to suggest that there are alternative solutions or the effect of the ban would not be so bad that you cannot cope.
+If you face a totting up ban, your exceptional hardship submission must be thoroughly prepared to have any chance of success.
+If you simply attend Court and indicate that you will lose your job, you should expect to be disqualified.
+It is essential that your case is not only properly prepared but does not give the Magistrates the option to conclude that there are alternative solutions or the effect of the ban would not be so bad that you cannot cope.
 The standard imposed can be quite high, so it is essential that all issues are correctly addressed.

 I have successfully argued exceptional hardship in the past.
 Can I use the same arguments again?